-Barney’s father, Isidore Rasofsky, had been a Talmudic scholar who fled a pogrom in Eastern Europe to come to America, where he opened a small vegetable shop in Chicago’s Jewish ghetto.
-His son’s roughneck ways on the mean streets of the Windy City naturally concerned the elder Rasofsky, who urged the young Dov-Ber to leave the fighting to the “goyim.”
+Barney’s father, Isidore Rasofsky, was a Talmudic scholar who fled a pogrom in Eastern Europe to travel to America, opening a small vegetable shop in Chicago’s Jewish ghetto.
+His son’s roughneck ways on the streets of the Windy City naturally concerned the elder Rasofsky, who urged young Dov-Ber to leave the fighting to the “goyim.”

 The younger Rasofsky listened.
 In fact, his ambition was to eventually become, like his father, a rabbi and a learned man.
-But that dream was shattered in 1922, along with the rest of Dov-Ber’s family, when his father was murdered resisting a robbery attempt at the vegetable store.
+But that dream was shattered in 1922, along with the rest of the Rasofsky family, when his father was murdered resisting a robbery attempt at the vegetable store.
 Grief-stricken, Dov-Ber’s mother suffered a nervous breakdown.
 Orphanages and the houses of strangers became the new residences for Dov-Ber’s younger siblings, while he and his older brothers were left to fend for themselves.

 Later, like thousands of other young, desperate men adrift during the Great Depression, boxing appeared a viable option, a way to potentially make some serious money.
-Barney’s goal was to earn enough to reunite his far-flung siblings and no sooner would he win a trophy at an amateur tournament than he would take it to the nearest pawn shop for a few dollars.
+Barney’s goal was to earn enough to reunite his far-flung siblings and no sooner would he win a trophy at an amateur tournament than he took it to the nearest pawn shop for a few dollars.
 The story goes that Al Capone even bought up unsold seats at those tournaments, on condition some of the cash made its way into Barney’s pocket.

-More than anything else, what Ross brought into the ring was sheer determination, an indestructible will to win.
+More than anything else, what Ross brought to the ring was sheer determination, an indestructible will to win.
 His punching power was, at best, average; his frame was slight and he was hampered by brittle bones.
-But he learned the finer points of The Sweet Science from a pair of legendary trainers, Packy McFarland and Ray Arcel, and his ring smarts, speed, stamina and excellent defensive skills made him a game, wily fighter who found ways to win against stronger, more powerful opponents.
+But he learned the finer points of “The Sweet Science” from a pair of legends, Packy McFarland and Ray Arcel, and his ring smarts, speed, stamina and excellent defensive skills made him a game, wily fighter who found ways to win against stronger, more powerful opponents.